 The goal is to establish the first school course(s) that are available for credit in schools throughout Michigan…and eventually the country.

-During this one day workshop, teachers will be introduced to connected vehicle technology with the goal to establish their own “V2X Research and Demonstration Lab School.”
+During this two day workshop, teachers will be introduced to connected vehicle technology with the goal to establish their own “V2X Research and Demonstration Lab School.”
 Teachers are encouraged to bring a pair of students to the workshop.
 This will be hands on in nature–Raspberry Pi and Arduino tech will be shared.

 This workshop will: